TOP KEYNOTE SPEAKER

 The following factors are what I believe bring down great speaking events:

 1. Not thinking strategically.
 You would be shocked how many keynote speakers are determined/hired before an event is fully planned.
 Doing this is the ultimate example of the tail wagging the dog.
-Your corporate keynote speaker should reflect the goals of your event and your organization, not the other way around.
+Corporate keynote speakers will reflect the goals of your event and your organization, not the other way around.
 I love Chris Rock, but would he be a good match for the National Funeral Directors Association meeting?

 2. Not asking enough questions.
 It’s amazing how often clients ignore this.
-The first question I would ask me as a corporate keynote speaker would be: “What Makes a Good Keynote Speaker?”
+The first question I would your candidate pool of corporate keynote speakers would be: “What Makes a Good Keynote Speaker?”

 Most event planners spend less time working on great questions than they do ordering coffee at Starbuck’s.